hzau-liulab/MTB-HIV/README.md

 ### Results
 You will obtain four output files in the directory /the/directory/of/output/, such as pairs.txt, GSE29429_disease_pcc.txt, GSE29429_HC_pcc.txt and DI.txt.
-The first file names every gene pair.
+The first file includes the interacting protein pairs and their IDs.
 The second and third files provide the PCC value in different conditions.
 The fourth file provides differential interactions.